-Creating a new trading scheme for all UK carbon emissions, setting standards for the carbon intensity of energy or taxing carbon like VAT, these are some of the options being explored by the Energy System Catapult for tackling decarbonisation in a post-Brexit Britain.
+Creating a new trading scheme for all UK carbon emissions, setting standards for the carbon intensity of energy or taxing carbon like VAT, are some of the options being explored by the Energy System Catapult for tackling decarbonisation in a post-Brexit Britain.

 As part of the Catapult’s mission to unleash innovation, the Rethinking Decarbonisation Incentives (RDI) project is exploring how UK policies can promote clean growth by taking a ‘whole systems’ perspective on carbon policy.

 The recent Cost of Energy Review by Oxford academic Dieter Helm found: “the cost of energy is significantly higher than it needs to be” and recommended “setting a universal carbon price on a common basis across the whole economy, harmonising the multiple carbon taxes and prices currently in place”.

 The RDI project has worked up five options for reforming how the UK puts a price on carbon emissions.
 The options vary from relatively minor changes to more radical new approaches: